-Note: this article focuses specifically on ethical challenges in the addiction recovery, more so than other areas of mental health or life change.
-If not applicable, feel free to skip ahead.
+Note: This article focuses specifically on ethical challenges in the addiction recovery landscape, more so than other areas of mental health or life change.
+If not applicable, feel free to feel free to skip ahead.

 It is important that families affected by addiction are aware of unethical and unhelpful practices that are present in parts of the addiction treatment industry because they can lead to experiences that hurt people.
 Most unethical practices stem from places where profit-seeking motivates unethical behavior.
 For some types of addiction and mental health resources, such as support groups and counselors and therapists, ethical challenges are more rare because of the absence of financial motivation.

-Rapid changes in the industry have changed the landscape by creating opportunities for individuals to earn greater profit than ever before.
+Rapid changes in the industry have changed the recovery landscape by creating opportunities for individuals to earn greater profit than ever before.
 Unfortunately, these changes have also unintentionally encouraged unethical or illegal behavior that hurts individuals and families.
-By no means does this apply to all, or even a majority of providers.
-However, it makes it very important for families and individuals to do their homework, to both understand and trust their provider, and what is important for increasing the chances of successful treatment.
+By no means does this apply to all or even a majority of providers.
+However, it makes it very important for families and individuals to do their homework in order, to both understand and trust their provider, and to get a grasp on what is most important for increasing the chances of successful treatment.

 Changes and Unethical Behavior in the Industry